10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 9. Don't surprise or mislead the reader

-Never ask the reader to do something it is impossible or very difficult for them to do.
-A classic example is forcing all users to fill in a "ZIP code" regardless of whether ZIP codes exist in that user's country.
-Never offer the reader contact options they can't use.
+Never ask the reader to do something it is impossible or difficult for them to do.
+A classic example is forcing all users to fill in a “ZIP code” regardless of whether they exist in that user’s country.
+Never offer the reader contact options they can’t use.

 To avoid surprises for your readers: